 Transitional support for children and young people with additional support needs

 For children and young people who experience barriers to their learning, managing the transitions carefully and sensitively is vital.
 In particular, additional support for learning legislation requires that education authorities support the transitions of children and young people with additional support needs.
 These responsibilities apply for the transitions from early learning and childcare into primary schools, from primary school to secondary school, from secondary school into further or higher education, work or other post-school provisions, and include statutory timescales.
+It is essential that young people are supported to progress onto the next stage of their lives.
+In considering any requests to delay transition to the next year, or into post-school provision, all of the circumstances of the child or young person should be taken into account, including whether a negative impact of delaying transition may occur, for example arising from social isolation and the need to engage a new peer group.

 Pupils with additional support needs often benefit from enhanced transition.
 This is usually provided through extra school visits, to become familiar with the school building and opportunities to meet staff and other pupils, including where used ‘buddies’.
 Whilst there may be some opportunities to continue with these activities, they may have to be carried out in a different way.
 For example, using video, phone conversations, and technology to link pupils together, and visits arranged to schools in line with physical distancing guidance.
+This may also apply to children and young people who have been required to shield, and who therefore have not been attending school in person.

 Community learning and development (CLD), youth work and adult learning